Daybreak:Volume 1 Chapter 9

 "Are you alright?
 You've been... conflicted, confused even, since early morning," Pascal voiced as they returned to the dorm room after dinner.
-His focused eyes turned around to meet Kaede's directly with deep concern.
+His turquoise eyes turned around and met Kaede's with deep concern.

 ...Or was it suspicion?
 She couldn't tell.
-She had known it likely wasn't possible to hide her emotions from their 'passive link', and her sense of guilt was a dead giveaway.
+She already knew that it probably wasn't possible to hide her emotions from their 'passive link'.
+Her sense of guilt was a dead giveaway.

 Her life now was not just one completely dependent on another, but one at the mercy of another.
-In this foreign and fantastic land, she didn't even have the basic rights a human being deserved.
+In this foreign and fantastic land, she didn't even have any basic rights.
 It was a terrifying basis of living.
-No matter how much pragmatism she applied, no matter how much she forced herself to adapt, approaching that problem at its core would always yield one result:
+No matter how much pragmatism she applied, no matter how much she forced herself to adapt, and no matter how much she focused on her interest in this world, approaching the problem at its core would always yield one result: